Application/acceptance required. Prerequisite must be met by all candidates.

 |If you'd like to enroll in the LCT program, contact us to express your interest and tell us why taking part in this training is important to you.
 Include any background you've had that you feel is relevant whether or not formal training was involved.
 Note that completion of three PHILO℠ Single counseling sessions is prerequisite to LCT enrollment.
 Once we receive your statement of intent, we'll get back to you within 24 hours to let you know one way or the other if you've been accepted into the program.
 The decision to invite candidates to enroll in LCT is made at the discretion of our selection committee.
 It is generally not open to discussion, and remains in force for a period of six months, after which the student may reapply.
 Those who reapply and are not accepted a second time are not eligible to reapply again.|

 Life Principles I

 Coaching the Instructor

-By registering you acknowledge that you have read and agree to abide by these Terms of Study.
+By enrolling, you acknowledge that you have read and agree to these Terms of Study.